munificent/ui-as-code/in-progress/optional-semicolons.md

-    declarations. **15** of the false positives are because the prototype parser doesn't correctly handle treating `factory`, `async`, `get`, and `set` as identifiers in some contexts because it's looking for a `;` to make the distinction. **6** are because spurious diffs from a semicolon getting inserted before or after a comment.
+    declarations. **15** of the false positives are because the prototype parser doesn't correctly handle treating `factory`, `async`, `get`, and `set` as identifiers in some contexts because it's looking for a `;` to make the distinction. **6** are spurious diffs from a semicolon getting inserted before or after a comment.
 The remaining few are things like test files that have deliberate syntax errors which get parsed differently, etc.

     In all of these cases, the underlying grammar isn't ambiguous.
 I just didn't implement full correct support because it was too much effort for the